Wukro: 21st Century

 Wukro was damaged heavily during the Tigray War.
 It was bombed in mid-November 2020, then shelled by artillery fire a few weeks later, resulting in heavy destruction of property and multiple civilian deaths.
 There was looting of public and private property leaving shops empty and the hospital 75% destroyed.
 Occupying soldiers engaged in sexual violence, extrajudicial killings, and detention of civilians through at least March 2021.

 Economy

 Local industry includes Sheba Tannery, which is capable of processing 6,000 hides a day.
 Opened in 2004, the tannery is one of the 13 companies owned and managed by the Endowment Fund for the Rehabilitation of Tigray (EFFORT).

 Kuwaiti Prime Minister Sheikh Nasser Mohammed Al-Ahmed Al-Sabah announced in July 2009, during a 3-day visit to Ethiopia, that his country would provide a $63 million loan to Ethiopia, part of which would be used to build a road between Wukro and Zalambessa near the Eritrean-Ethiopian border.

+Female small-scale entrepreneurship

+Small towns in sub-Saharan Africa, such as Wukro, represent over half the urban population and offer an important space for women's empowerment and advancement in between the confines in rural life and the anonymity of migrating to large cities.
+Women entrepreneurs in Wukro are for example owners of coffee shops (bunabéts) or traditional beer houses (inda siwa) that often combine making basic food (i.e. injera or grocery), or hair salon businesses.

+Water precarity impacts the ability of entrepreneurs, especially female ones, to control development of their business as they are exposed to multiple entrepreneurial risks such as losing business space, customers as well as precious time and energy to make products.
+The term water precarity denotes a water system's unreliability, frequent poor quality and insufficiency.
+The greatest benefits for women entrepreneurs would be from support that enables women to get more control of their businesses.
+This includes for example rights for affordable access to primary commodities, transparency in water supply and the availability of legal alternative water sources.

 Demographics

+The population of Wukro was around 50,000 in 2013.
+As of 2022, the town has been experiencing an inflow of capital from low-skilled labour migration; Tigray has experienced particularly high numbers of labour mobility and Ethiopia has one of the largest flows of low-skilled, female domestic labour migrants.